s7hegde/SH_labwebsite_v2/projects/index.md

   include section.html
   size=full
 %}
-* #### How reactive myelopoiesis post-therapies can impact metastatic dissemination and/or dormancy exit.
+* #### “Does myelopoiesis in response to therapies influence met dissemination and/or dormancy exit?”
 {%
   include figure.html
   image='images/schematic_science/1_tmem.jpg'
-  caption="X"
-  width="800px"
+  caption="Reactive myelopoiesis post-therapies can impact metastatic dissemination and/or dormancy exit.
+TMEM: 'Tumor MicroEnvironment of Metastasis' doorways that are conduits for metastatic cells" width="800px"
 %}